Although it is easy to focus on the rare birds of the world, the birds that frequent our backyards here in North America are just as fascinating.

 10. Northern Cardinal

 The Northern Cardinal is a reasonably large, beautiful songbird.
-They are common throughout North America, from southeastern Canada to southern Mexico through the United States.
+They are common throughout North America, from southeastern Canada to southern Mexico and throughout the United States.

 The Northern Cardinal is among the most popular birds in the United States.
 They are the state bird of seven states, the most out of any bird.

-It is estimated that there are 120 million cardinals in North America.
-They are among the easier birds to identify.
+It is estimated that there are 120 million cardinals in North America, and they are among the easiest birds to identify.
 Males are brilliant red, while females are brown with reddish tinges.

-Northern cardinals are adaptable; they tend to inhabit woodland edges or grassland landscapes with shrubbery they can hide in.
-As adults, they tend to feed mainly on fruits and seeds.
-However, they provide their nestlings, primarily insects.
+Northern cardinals are adaptable, as they tend to hide in woodland edges or grassland landscapes with shrubbery.
+As adults, they feed mainly on fruits and seeds but provide their young a diet of insects.
 They also thrive near urban areas and are frequent visitors to bird feeders.
-This adaptability has allowed their populations to grow and spread across most North America.
+This adaptability has allowed their populations to grow and spread across most of North America.

 Want to know which wildlife lives in tree holes?
 Find out here.